 Employers have a legal obligation to ensure all employees and contractors are aware and comply with current legislation to carry our work on site.
 Approval would normally depend on criteria such as site inductions, adequate and current insurance, compliance with environmental and health and safety policies.
 You can keep on top of contractors with improved and automated information management systems to ensure they don’t make costly mistakes.
 Improving contractor compliance and job audits more effectively means organisations have everything they need to know about their workers to evidence due diligence.

-Or get in touch now for a quick initial chat or arrange a free, informal, no-obligation tour of Verature over a webinar to see how our contractor management systems can bring these 5 steps for contractor compliance to fruition.
+Get in touch now for a quick initial chat or arrange a free, informal, no-obligation tour of Verature over a webinar to see how our contractor management systems can bring these five steps for contractor compliance to fruition.